 Jul 20, 2015 - By Laura Foulger in Saving Money

-Digging into the world of freebies and saving money has thrown us into contact with a great many finance savvy types, but perhaps none more so than Jasmine Birtles.
+Digging into the world of freebies and saving money has thrown us into contact with a great many finance types, but perhaps none more so than Jasmine Birtles.
 An international finance expert, business commentator, journalist, TV personality and author, Jasmine uses her humour and expertise to deliver advice in a way that’s appealing and easy to understand.

 Jasmine set up Moneymagpie, the independent website that dispenses money saving advice for normal people, in 2007.
 Visit here for shopping bargains, blog posts, advice on boosting your income, free e-books and more.

 We caught up with Jasmine to find out about her money habits, where we Brits are going wrong and the power of comedy…

 What initially inspired you to get into finance?

 The BBC.
 At the end of the 90’s the BBC Business Unit asked me to work as a regular freelancer in their radio section.
 I loved it from the first day I was there.
 At the time I was in debt and as I worked on pieces, researching various money topics I suddenly had a lightbulb moment.
 I realised that this money management thing is not hard…so how come I was in debt?
 It occurred to me that although I’d had a good education, no one had taught me how to manage my money.
 In fact pretty much no one in the country had been taught to manage their money, so I decided then and there that I would make it my business to teach myself all about it and then explain money to people in a fun and interesting way that they could understand.

 Did you manage your money well while you were a student, and was it easier or more difficult then?